-- registered and active in their Catholic parish for at least 2 full years prior to enrollment - each enrolled child must be baptized in the Roman Catholic Church - participate regularly in Sunday liturgy - demonstrate involvement in the life of their parish - use the weekly envelopes or make parish donations online at https://www.myowngiving.com/Default.aspx?cid=424 to contribute a suggested donation of \$1000.00 to the parish over the course of the school year (May 1- April 30) - Members of a parish other than St. Theresa must request written verification of registry and active participation from their Parish Pastor and submit to the St. Theresa Pastor.
-Upon approval, the contract may be adjusted. - Status is reviewed by the Pastor twice during the school year.
-If you are registered in another parish, you must ask your Pastor to verify active parishioner status each school year when contracts are issued.
+- Registered and active in their Catholic parish for at least 2 full years prior to school enrollment - Each student baptized in the Roman Catholic Church - Participate regularly in Sunday liturgy - Demonstrate involvement in the life of their parish - Verification of suggested \$1000.00 parish donation over the course of the current school year (May 1- April 30) - Members of a parish other than St. Theresa must request written verification of registry and active participation from their Pastor and submit to St. Theresa Pastor, Fr.
+Bob McCann.
+Upon approval, the contract may be adjusted to the IN Parish rate.